osg-htc/user-school-2018/docs/materials/day4/part3-ex2-stashcache-shared.md

 Modify the Submit File and Wrapper
 ----------------------------------

-Return to your `thur-data-stash` directory on `training.osgconnect.net` (you may already be connected) where you will modify the files as described below:
+You will have to modify the wrapper and submit files to use StashCache:

-1. At the top of the wrapper script (after `#!/bin/bash`), add the line to activate OSG Connect modules, followed by the above two lines that load the `stashcp` module and to copy the `pdbaa_files.tar.gz` file into the current directory of the job:
+1. At the top of the wrapper script (after `#!/bin/bash`), add the lines that load the `stashcp` module and to copy the `pdbaa_files.tar.gz` file into the current directory of the job:

         ::file
         module load xrootd